-The world is aiming for net zero emissions by 2050.
+The world is aiming for net-zero emissions by 2050.
 It’s time to admit it’s not enough

 Even if the target is set to the lower 1.5 degrees, we’re on track to blow past it.
 The most recent IPCC report, released in August 2o21, calculates that we have a “carbon budget” left of around 400 billion tons—meaning that humans can only emit roughly that much CO2 and still have a reasonable chance of keeping the global temperature below 1.5 degrees.
 (The odds that this calculation is correct are 66%, so even that chance is not guaranteed.)

 The world emits around 42 billion tons of CO2 a year.
-If emissions stay high, we might pass the 1.5 degree threshold within a decade.
-The IPCC report says that’s it’s likely to happen sometime before 2040.
+If emissions stay high, we might pass the 1.5-degree threshold within a decade.
+The IPCC report says that it’s likely to happen sometime before 2040.
 It’s possible that we’ll break through temporarily within the next few years if a specific month is especially hot.
 Depending on how quickly the world uses up the remaining carbon budget, we could permanently pass the threshold sooner rather than later.
 “I think at the global level, that budget is blown by around 2028,” Jackson says.
 “Of course, any carbon that you emit after that, it’s just making the problem worse, because you’re kind of in carbon overdraft if you’ve blown your budget.”

 When the carbon budget is divvied up between countries, the biggest emitters have the least time left, meaning it’s necessary to aim for net zero far earlier than 2050 or make incredibly steep cuts in emissions now.
 Jackson recently studied the U.K., which also aims to reach net zero by 2050, and calculated that its share of the world’s remaining carbon budget would be around 2.9 billion tons, based on the population.
 But since the U.K. was historically responsible for more emissions that most countries—and developing countries still need to grow—he recalculated that it only had a “fair carbon budget” left of around 2.5 billion tons.
 The country emitted around 455 million tons of CO2 in 2019.